Teachings/basic-agent-chat/readme.md

 ### Additional Steps

+1. Install Ollama and/or set the correct API URL for any OpenAI-compatible LLM server in point 3.

+2. For the weather tool, add a key from visualcrossing.com and populate in point 3.

-1. Add a `.env` file with the following keys:
+3. Add a `.env` file with the following keys:

     ```plaintext
     API_URL=http://localhost:11434/v1/chat/completions